pb82/MissMatch/README.md

   Literals can be matched for strings, numbers and booleans.
 Literals may also be bound to names.

   - n(121.5) denotes the numeric literal 121.5.

-  - b(true) denotes the boolean literal true.

-  - s(a_string) denotes the string literal 'a_string'.
-Note that you don't have to quote the literal within the parentheses.
-Any quotation will be considered as a part of the string.
+  - s("a_str") denotes the string literal 'a_string'.

+  You can specify a literal list.
+The pattern will match if one of the literal matches.

+  - n(1,2,3) matches if one of the number 1, 2 or 3 occurs.

+  - s("a", "b") matches if a string "a" or a string "b" occurs.

 The rest of an array can also be matched (and bound):